 Lerøy Seafood Group is a fully integrated and world-leading seafood supplier, with more than 70 subsidiaries around the world and a history dating back to 1899.
-The Group has three core business segments comprising of production of salmon and trout ("Farming"), catches and processing of white fish ("Wild Catch"), and processing, product development, marketing, sales, and distribution of seafood ("VAP (valueadded products), Sales & Distribution").
+The Group has three core business segments: the production of salmon and trout ("Farming"), the catching and processing of white fish ("Wild Catch"), and the processing, product development, marketing, sales, and distribution of seafood ("VAP (value- added products), Sales & Distribution").

-We currently employ around 6000 people worldwide, delivering seafood to shops, restaurants, canteens, and hotels in more than 80 countries.
-We are a proud supplier of seafood, corresponding to approximately 1.75 billion meals every year.
+We currently employ around 6,000 people worldwide, delivering seafood to shops, restaurants, canteens, and hotels in more than 80 countries.
+We are a proud supplier of seafood, delivering approximately 5 million meals every day.
 Our head office is located in Bergen, Norway.
 Lerøy has fishing vessels and fish farms in operation along the entire Norwegian coast.
-In addition to production and packaging plants in Norway, we have processing and distribution in Sweden, Denmark.
-Finland, France, the Netherlands, Portugal, Spain, Italy, and Turkey.
-We also have sales offices in the USA, Japan, and China.
+In addition to production and packaging plants in Norway, we have processing and distribution in Sweden, Denmark, Finland, France, the Netherlands, Portugal, Spain, Italy, and Turkey.
+We also have sales offices in the UK, USA, Japan, and China.

-The TCFD Recommendations
+TCFD Recommendations